NirajPujari/reactapp/README.md

 # React App - Web-App

-This is a simple React application named "hello-world."
+This is a simple React application named "Web-App".

 ## Project Description